parasj/papers/multiprogramming/README.md

 ### Economic scarcity as a way to avoid overcomitting resources
 This relates closely with scheduling.
 But Lithe and Scheduler Activations treat resources as scarce objects that are granted and revoked from processes.
 Visible recovation is a useful technique to ensure that local optimizers perform collaboratively.
 Similarly, the VAX virtual memory system performs page replacement per-process which avoids issues with processes allocating and deallocating pages to quickly.

+## Read heavy? or write heavy?
+Read-copy update demonstrates that workload asymmetry can influence system design.
+They reduced locking overhead to zero for reads with limited cost on writing.